 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "NamPower Annual Financial Statements 2022", which we obtained prior to the date of this auditor's report, and the other sections of the document titled "NamPower Integrated Annual Report 2022", which is expected to be made available to us after that date.
+The other information obtained at the date of this auditor's report comprises the information included in the document titled "NamPower Annual Financial Statements 2023".
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.

-Our opinion on the consolidated and separate financial statements does not cover the other information and we do not and will not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the consolidated and separate financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

 In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.